 Students' introduction to copyright

-Copyright applies to all material, for example, journal articles, books, films, music etc. Copyright usually belongs to the person who created the work and they have the right to control how their work is used.
-Just because you owe a copy of a book or song does not mean that you own the copyright and can do what you like with it.
-Material where the copyright is owned by another person is often called 3rd party copyright material.
+Copyright applies to all material, for example, journal articles, books, films, and music.
+Copyright usually belongs to the person who created the work, and they have the right to control how their work is used.
+Just because you own a copy of a book or song does not mean that you own the copyright and can do what you like with it.
+Material where the copyright is owned by another person is often called third-party copyright material.

 Copyright affects many of the activities that you carry out as part of your study and research.
 Copyright applies when you: